danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 }
 ```

-Include the `PgSearch::Model` module in any Active Record model, and add the `multisearchable` macro specifying which attribute to index:
+Include the `PgSearch::Model` module in any Active Record model, and add the `multisearchable` macro specifying which attribute(s) to index:

 ```ruby
 class Recipe < ApplicationRecord